 Leading scientists and medical professionals working together for 20 years with funding provided by the National Institutes of Health developed the technology in the patented PinPointe FootLaser.

 Is it FDA cleared?

-**The PinPointe FootLaser is cleared for temporary increase of clear nail in patients with onychomycosis.
+The PinPointe FootLaser is cleared for the temporary increase of clear nails in patients with onychomycosis.